jackdbd/sfscon-2024-indieweb/slides/web-sign-in.md

 <Transform scale="0.9">

 You can sign in to websites using your domain name.
-This <strong class="color:accent">mechanism</strong> is called <Anchor href="https://indieweb.org/Web_sign-in" text="Web sign-in" />
+This <span class="color:accent">mechanism</span> is called <Anchor href="https://indieweb.org/Web_sign-in" text="Web sign-in" />

-Web sign-in can be implemented using these <strong class="color:accent">authentication protocols</strong>:
+Web sign-in can be implemented using these <span class="color:accent">authentication protocols</span>:

 - RelMeAuth
 - IndieAuth